-Sander van der Linden, Ph.D., a Dutch social psychologist at Cambridge University, published his findings in the journal of Nature Human Behaviour, in what some described the most comprehensive study into virality, thus far.
+In what some described as the most comprehensive study into virality thus far, Sander van der Linden, Ph.D., a Dutch social psychologist at Cambridge University, published his findings in the journal Nature Human Behaviour.

 “I was interviewed by the New York Times about the ALS Ice Bucket Challenge.
 The campaign spread like wildfire on YouTube and Facebook.
 The author of the NYT piece wanted to know what made the campaign so successful, from a psychological angle,” van der Linden wrote in his Psychology Today column.

-In his findings, van der Linden established an acronym that best explains ‘the ingredients’ of viral content: “S.M.A.R.T” — which encompasses Social influence, Moral imperative, Affective Reactions, and Translational impact.
+In his research, van der Linden developed the acronym “S.M.A.R.T.” to best describe the components of viral content.
+This acronym comprises Social influence, Moral imperative, Affective Reactions, and Translational impact.

-According to van der Linden, the rapid increase in social network usage has enabled new ways for the public to take action and support societal challenges.
-This has subsequently contributed to the creation of many viral campaigns on the internet.
+According to van der Linden, the rapid increase in social network usage has enabled the public to respond to societal challenges in novel ways.
+This has contributed to the development of numerous viral campaigns on the internet.

 The S.M.A.R.T Ingredients

-Let’s breakdown the four ingredients that may help explain why only few content goes viral and most result in failure.
+Let’s breakdown the four ingredients that may help explain why only a few pieces of content go viral and most result in failure.